FAQ: I have a glucose spike from literally everything. I can’t eat any carbs. What should I do?

 What should I do?

 There is plenty you can do to keep your glucose steady, prevent long-lasting spikes, and decrease the area under the curve.
+We have a few suggestions below, but if you have any concerns, we'd recommend consulting with a physician or a nutritionist for personalized guidance.

 First, consider reducing the overall portion of carbs.
 We want to be sure our energy intake matches our energy needs.
 For example, we wouldn't want to eat a high-carb meal if we're going to be sitting and working most of the day, however, a meal with moderate carbs may be perfect before a hike, a long run, or a bike ride.